jekalmin/extended_openai_conversation/README.md

 ## Additional Features
 - Ability to call service of Home Assistant
 - Ability to create automation
-- Ability to get data from API or web page
+- Ability to get data from external API or web page
+- Ability to retrieve state history of entities
 - Option to pass the current user's name to OpenAI via the user message context

 ## How it works